armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ### IAM role for Operator Pod

-Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-operator`) and configure it for use by EC2.
-The trust relationship will be replaced later.
+Create an IAM role for the Operator pod (call it `eks-spinnaker-operator`) and configure it for use by EC2.
+You will replace the trust relationship later.

-Grant it the AWS managed policy `AWSMarketplaceMeteringRegisterUsage`
+Grant the role the AWS managed policy `AWSMarketplaceMeteringRegisterUsage`.

-Grant it an inline policy granting permissions on your S3 bucket (replace `BUCKET_NAME` with the name of your bucket):
+Grant the role an inline policy granting permissions on your S3 bucket (replace `BUCKET_NAME` with the name of your bucket):

 ```json
 {